Ardamirgr/OpenTG/S4-RS4 MAF Adapter/readme.md

-# Audi S4/RS4 MAF Sensor Adapter Board
+# Bosch MAF Sensor Adapter Board

 PCB files for an adapter board compatible with the following Bosch MAF sensors: